 All students are provided a free DePaul email account.
 Accounts can be created and accessed at mail.depaul.edu.

 Students who are enrolled full-time may be eligible for a U-Pass, which greatly reduces the cost of rides on the CTA.
 All eligible students are automatically enrolled in the program and are responsible for picking up the U-Pass and paying the CTA fee.
 Eligibility is determined based on your academic program, credit hours, and course locations as it appears on your registration.
 For more information, please visit the U-Pass website at upass.depaul.edu/.

-8. Only for International applicants with degrees in progress when admitted:documenting completion and conferral of your bachelor's degree to the credit evaluation company you used for the initial credit evaluation.
+8. Only for International applicants with degrees in progress when admitted:If you were admitted to a program before completing your undergraduate degree, you will need to send final transcripts documenting completion and conferral of your bachelor's degree to the credit evaluation company you used for the initial credit evaluation.
 The evaluation company will send us a final evaluation with copies of your transcripts that we will accept as official.
 Please do not send official final transcripts to the Office of Graduate Admission.

 Questions about your admission?